aosabook/500lines/data-store/data-store.markdown

 changes in one part of the tree affected others was making my head hurt.
 I had no idea how I was going to explain all of this.

-Remembering lessons learned, I took a peek at a [recursive algorithm for updating immutable binary trees](http://en.wikipedia.org/w/index.php?title=Binary_search_tree&oldid=628341612#Insertion), and it turned out to be relatively straightforward.
+Remembering lessons learned, I took a peek at a recursive algorithm for updating immutable binary trees and it turned out to be relatively straightforward.

 I learned, once again, that it's easier to reason about things that don't change.